SonRise Ranch | Grass-fed Beef, True Free-range Pork, Lamb and Chicken

 Why don’t you just say “Grass fed & finished” like the other guys? – Hint… there is a reason they don’t.

 Beef is not Local – sorry.
 It can’t be… think of it like this; imagine if you grew cabbage locally, but there was a government agency that enforced a law that you can only wash your cabbage (and you must wash it before sale) in a special sink located 600 miles away from your farm.
 That is what the USDA does – we grow our beef locally, but it must be inspected for safety 600 miles away from our customers.
-Note: We have been at this for 9 years and never had a single beef found to be unsafe.
+BTW, why the inspection?
+We have been at this for 13 years and never had a single beef found to be unsafe - in that same time period, there have been hundreds of "outbreaks" from industrial meat plants across the U.S.

 This means nothing….
 Literally.
 The USDA allows just about anything to be called “all natural” because Big Ag Producers were able to argue that just about anything is natural.